roghuchi/OpenStack/README.md

-# Get backup of all instances in openstack with Python3
+# Get backup of all instances in Openstack with Python3
-Get backup of all instances in Open stack
+Get backup of all instances in Openstack

 You can automate your backup process by using Cron and running this piece of code